 Both Ultra and BAE have recently demonstrated GSA compliant products with the BAE Broadsword Spine system looking particularly well developed.
 One of the key features of Broadsword is a centralised battery contained within the harness that is used to power all soldier worn electronics.
 One of the particularly innovative features is the inductive ‘wireless’ charging pad on the back.
 A soldier would simply charge the central battery by sitting in a vehicle seat equipped with a charging coupler.
 This is not dissimilar to the Bosch tools wireless charging system.

 A new revision of DEF STAN 23-012 (Generic Soldier Architecture) was published in October 2020 and it seems the development of compliant solutions is accelerating, with a possible move to the USB 3.1 standard and various conventional and specialised military connectors for higher data rates and more power capacity.
-Integrated soldier electronic systems have a scope much broader that weight reduction but certainly, weight reduction via the elimination of duplication is a key part of the approach.
+Integrated soldier electronic systems have a scope much broader than weight reduction but certainly, weight reduction via the elimination of duplication is a key part of the approach.